Paul Goldschmidt Player Props: Cardinals vs. Guardians

 Paul Goldschmidt At The Plate

-- Among qualified hitters in baseball, he ranks 16th in batting average, eighth in on-base percentage, and 23rd in slugging.
+- Among qualified hitters in MLB, his batting average ranks 25th, his on-base percentage ranks 10th, and he is 28th in the league in slugging.

-- Goldschmidt has picked up a hit in 66.7% of his 51 games this year, with multiple hits in 35.3% of those games.
+- Goldschmidt has reached base via a hit in 34 games this year (of 52 played), and had multiple hits in 18 of those games.

-- He has homered in five games this season (9.8%), homering in 3.9% of his chances at the plate.
+- He has hit a long ball in five games this year (9.6%), leaving the park in 3.8% of his trips to the dish.

-- Goldschmidt has picked up an RBI in 29.4% of his games this season, with two or more RBI in 15.7% of his games.
-He has also driven in three or more runs in one contest.
+- In 15 games this season (28.8%), Goldschmidt has picked up an RBI, and in eight of those games (15.4%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.